 At a Glance

-The retrofit treats up to 45,000 gallons of stormwater for every 1.2 inch design storm event.
-With its palette of native trees, herbaceous plants, and no-mow, native grasses, it also adds beauty, expands campus greenspace, and helps to reduce urban heat island effect.
+The retrofit treats up to 45,000 gallons of stormwater for every 1.2-inch storm event, and with its palette of native trees, herbaceous plants, and no-mow, native grasses, it also adds beauty and greenspace to the campus.

 Design & Build, Ecological Restoration, Infrastructure, Urban Ecology, Water